GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ### Logging Overview

-On detecting unusual symptoms in the charts, operators can look into Cloud Logging ([documentation](https://cloud.google.com/logging/docs/)) to find clues of it in the log messages.
+On detecting unusual symptoms in the charts, operators can look into [Cloud Logging](https://console.cloud.google.com/logs) to find clues of it in the log messages.
 Filtering lets you identify relevant logs, and logs can be exported from Cloud Logging to "sinks" for long-term storage.

 ### Using Logging